bodmandao/celo-lottery/README.md

             payable(lastWinner).transfer(address(this).balance);
         }
   ```
-The `endRound` function is responsible for finalizing the current round, selecting a winner randomly, transferring the winnings to the winner, and resetting the players array and round status for the next round.
+The `endRound` function is responsible for finalizing the current round, selecting a winner randomly, transferring the winnings to the winner, and resetting the player's array and round status for the next round.

 ### 2.6 Checking Round Status and Participants
   ### 2.6.1 Getting Current Round Status